Tales from the Observer: Art, Display & Installation

 The Collage Artist Goes to Back to School!

 Since April, I’ve been volunteering at an elementary school.
-It’s one of my business goals to research working with children because I’d like to offer workshops for them […]
+It’s one of my business goals to research working with children because I’d like to offer workshops for them at schools or through my studio.
+This year, an acquaintance/teacher friend, Christine, a great collage enthusiast, guided me through the appropriate administrative channels to be able […]